IncogOwl/cse150A_Proj/README.md

 import seaborn as sns
-import matplotlib.pyplot as plt from pgmpy.models import BayesianNetwork from pgmpy.factors.discrete import TabularCPD from pgmpy.estimators import MaximumLikelihoodEstimator from pgmpy.inference import VariableElimination
+import matplotlib.pyplot as plt from pgmpy.models import BayesianNetwork import networkx as nx import matplotlib.patches as mpatches from pgmpy.factors.discrete import TabularCPD from pgmpy.estimators import MaximumLikelihoodEstimator from pgmpy.inference import VariableElimination